 Numerous organizations have reported success from their BPR efforts by containing costs and achieving breakthrough performance in a variety of parameters like delivery times, customer service, and quality.
-For example, Bell Atlantic reduced the time to install new telecommunication circuits from 15 to three days, and cut labor cost from US\$88 to 6 million (Stewart, 1993).
-Ford Motor reduced its accounts payable staff by 75% with BPR.
-Motorola, when faced with higher defect percentages and longer cycle times, redesigned its parts and tooling process, simultaneously upgrading its manufacturing equipment; this decreased the total production cost by US\$1 billion per year, and cut cycle time by half (Harrison & Pratt, 1993).
-Other often cited examples of successful BPR programs including AT&T, Eastman Kodak, Hallmark Cards Inc., and IBM Credit, are discussed in some recent works (Aggarawal, 1997; Ascari et al., 1995).
-However, not all companies that undertake BPR effort achieve their intended results.
-Hammer and Champy (1993) reveal that as many as 50 to 70% of organizations that make an effort to employ BPR do not achieve the dramatic results they seek.
+For example, Bell Atlantic reduced the time to install new telecommunication circuits from 15 to 3 days and cut labor cost from U.S. \$88 million to \$6 million (Stewart, 1993).
+Ford Motor reduced its account payable staff by 75% with BPR.
+Motorola, when faced with higher defect percentages and longer cycle times, redesigned its parts and tooling process, simultaneously upgrading its manufacturing equipment; this decreased the total production cost by U.S. \$1 billion per year and cut cycle time in half (Harrison & Pratt, 1993).
+Other often cited examples of successful BPR programs include AT&T, Eastman Kodak, Hallmark Cards Inc., and IBM Credit and are discussed in some recent works (Aggarawal, 1997; Ascari, Rock, & Dutta, 1995).
+However, not all companies that undertake BPR achieve their intended results.
+Hammer and Champy (1993) reveal that as many as 50% to 70% of organizations that make an effort to employ BPR do not achieve the dramatic results they seek.
 These mixed results make issues of BPR implementation especially important.
-BPR has great potential for increasing productivity through reduced process time and cost, improved quality, and greater customer satisfaction, but to do so it must be implemented and managed in the best interest of customers, employees, and organizations.
+BPR has great potential for increasing productivity through reduced process time and cost, improved quality and greater customer satisfaction, but to do so it must be implemented and managed in the best interest of customers, employees, and organizations.